Netflix/lemur/docs/administration.rst

 .. data:: SQLALCHEMY_ENGINE_OPTIONS
     :noindex:

         This is an optional config that handles all engine_options to SQLAlchemy.
+        Please refer to the `flask-sqlalchemy website <https://flask-sqlalchemy.palletsprojects.com/en/2.x/config/>`_ for more details about the individual configs.

         The default connection pool size is 5 for sqlalchemy managed connections.
         Depending on the number of Lemur instances, please specify the per instance connection `pool_size`.